Kenneth Roth

-Early life
+Early life and education

 Kenneth Roth was born on September 23, 1955, in Elmhurst, Illinois, to Muriel T. Roth and Walter S. Roth.
 His father was a Jewish refugee who fled Nazi Germany.
 Walter's family had a butchery in Germany near Frankfurt when Adolf Hitler came to power.

 Kenneth Roth grew up in Deerfield, Illinois.
-He graduated from Brown University in 1977 with a BA in history and received his JD from Yale Law School in 1980.
+He graduated from Brown University in 1977 with a BA in history and received his Juris Doctor from Yale Law School in 1980.

-On June 13, 2011, Roth was married in an Anglican church to Dr. Annie Sparrow.
+On June 13, 2011, Roth was married in an Anglican church to Annie Sparrow.

 Career

-Roth worked in private practice as a litigator and served as a Assistant United States Attorney for the United States Department of Justice for the Southern District of New York and the Iran-Contra investigation in Washington DC.
+Roth worked in private practice as a litigator and served as an Assistant United States Attorney for the United States Department of Justice for the Southern District of New York and the Iran-Contra investigation in Washington DC.
 Roth's career in human rights began inauspiciously.
 The one human rights course offered at Yale Law School was repeatedly canceled, and upon graduation he found that jobs in the field were few.
 As a result, as he worked as a lawyer, and volunteered nights and weekends doing human rights work, focusing on the Soviet imposition of martial law in Poland in 1981.

 Roth joined Human Rights Watch (HRW) in 1987 as deputy director.
 His initial work centered on Haiti and gradually extended to Cuba and the Middle East, among other places.

 Since 1993 (when Aryeh Neier left to become head of George Soros's Open Society Institute), Roth became the executive director of HRW.
 While he was in the office, the HRW staff increased from 60 to 552; HRW shared the Nobel Peace Prize in 1997 for banning of anti-personnel mines, helped to establish International Criminal Court and ban children in the military.
 Roth resigned from HRW on 31 August 2022.
 After leaving HRW, Roth said he intended to write a book.

 Roth received honorary degrees from Brown University, Bowdoin College, the University of Ottawa, and the American University of Paris.
 He was a recipient of the Athens Democracy Award, the William Rogers Award from Brown University and the Jean Mayer Global Citizenship Award from Tufts University.
 He serves on the Watson Institute Board of Overseers at Brown University, the Board of Governors of Bard College Berlin, and the Humanitarian and Development Advisory Panel of the Novo Nordisk Foundation.